exercism/python/concepts/function-arguments/introduction.md

 ## Parameter Names

-Paramater names, like variable names, must start with a letter or underscore and may contain letters, underscores, or numbers.
+Parameter names, like variable names, must start with a letter or underscore and may contain letters, underscores, or numbers.
 Parameter names should not contain spaces or punctuation.

 ## Positional Arguments